hoppscotch/docs/content/en/features/authentication.md

 ---
-title: Sign in with ease
+Title: Sign in with ease
 Description: Sample
 MenuTitle: Authentication
 Position: 5